krzysztofschramm/krzysztofschramm/README.md

-# Hi there, i'm Krzysztof Schramm and this is my PORTFOLIO
+# Hello, i'm Krzysztof Schramm and this is my PORTFOLIO
 <a href="https://www.linkedin.com/in/krzysztof-s-6b6a97288/"><img src="https://img.shields.io/badge/LinkedIn-0077B5?style=for-the-badge&logo=linkedin&logoColor=white" /></a>

 ## About me
-Strongly motivated junior software tester with a solid theoretical background, who is developing towards automated testing.
+Strongly motivated junior software tester candidate with a solid theoretical background, who is developing towards automated testing.
 The areas related to software development, specifically its quality, are fields that interest me, and in which I actively expand my skills and knowledge.

 ## Courses
 - <b>GitHub Fundamentals Bootcamp by Brent Laster (O'Reilly)</b>